 Applying FAP On-Site and Online

 FAP is applying its family support and counseling framework with individual families and in group formats.
-This includes providing guidance and support for parents and caregivers of LGBTQ children and youth using a bilingual group format online; implementing FAP’s Family Support Model in a group psychoeducation program for racially diverse parents and caregivers who are struggling with their child’s LGBTQ identity to reduce health risks, increase connectedness and promote well-being; assisting a rural family services agency in Appalachia to provide family support services for LGBTQ children and youth; helping to implement FAP in a suicide prevention center; and applying FAP’s Family Support Model with Two Spirit & LGBTQ youth and their families on a large tribal reservation in the Northern Great Plains.
+This includes providing guidance and support for parents and caregivers of LGBTQ children and youth using a bilingual group format online; implementing FAP’s Family Support Model in a group psychoeducation program for LGBTQ youth and racially diverse parents and caregivers who are struggling with their child’s LGBTQ identity to reduce health risks, increase connectedness and promote well-being; assisting a rural family services agency in Appalachia to provide family support services for LGBTQ children and youth; helping to implement FAP in a suicide prevention center; and applying FAP’s Family Support Model with Two Spirit & LGBTQ youth and their families on a large tribal reservation in the Northern Great Plains.